-Dr.Odysseas Christou is an Assistant Professor in Government, International Law and International Relations in the Department of Law the University of Nicosia.
+Dr. Odysseas Christou is an Assistant Professor in Government, International Law and International Relations at the University of Nicosia.
+He is also the Head of the Green Transition Observatory of the ISPD.

 Contact Details:

 Email: christou.o@unic.ac.cy